 TurboTax pays attention to the small details when creating their tax software.
 Several years ago they created TurboTax Military Edition.
 This version of the software was created specifically for military members and included features to account common tax issues faced by many military members.
 These features are now baked into the main software version.

-Completing your tax return and filing your taxes with TurboTax is easy.
-The software guides you through a series of questions designed to maximize your return.
 The questions will cover many issues military members may not know could affect their tax returns, such as state of residency, filing tax returns in multiple states, combat pay questions, tax free benefits such as BAH and BAS, deductions for uniforms, expenses related to permanent change of station moves, dependents, special tax provisions for earned income tax credits, and much more.

 Here are some Military Tax Filing Tips from TurboTax: